-Claymore gives us the titular claymores who are always female (there are male ones but With Great Power Comes Great Insanity) who apparently have a deformed part of the body which turns out to be a horrible stitched shut wound from their neck to their private parts that never heals that squicks out everyone.
+Claymore gives us the titular claymores who are always female (there are male ones but With Great Power Comes Great Insanity) who apparently have a deformed part of the body which turns out to be where their Youma essence is grafted, a stitched shut vertical cut the span of a Claymore's front torso, that due to rejection of the unnatural essence, never heals.
+Just an unnatural unhealed gash, stitched shut. that squicks out everyone.
 When a group of thugs attempt to rape her, Teresa simply tears off her clothing and tells them to do as they wish.
-While she could snap the guy like a potato chip, the only thing she does (while he has her pinned on the ground) is warn him about the above and he's so repulsed that he backs off.
+While she could snap the guy like a potato chip, the only thing she does (while he has her pinned on the ground) is warn him about the above, teasing him that she's all for it, but he might lose enthusiasm... and he backs off, confused and horrified, leaving the reader to guess what the hell actually transpired, and what circumstances possessed each side to react so unusually.

 Alice19th: Not sex, but close.
 Mayura, jealous over Alice and Kyo's relationship, curses Kyo so that if he ever hears a word of love from Alice he will die.